 With contemporary design and luxurious fabrics and furnishings, Number Sixteen is a top choice for the luxury traveler who wants to stay central in London.

-It is located in quiet street, yet maximum 2 minutes from a metro stop.
+It is located in a quiet street, yet maximum of 2 minutes from a metro stop.

 The attention to every detail is impeccable: from common areas designed for lingering, to RikRak linen spray to support restful sleep.